12 NCAC 09A .0204 SUSPENSION: REVOCATION: OR DENIAL OF CERTIFICATION

 (3) has committed or been convicted of:

-(4) has been discharged by a criminal justice agency for commission or conviction of:
+(4) has been separated by a criminal justice agency for commission or conviction of a motor vehicle offense requiring the revocation of the officer's driver's license.

 (5) has been discharged by a criminal justice agency because the officer lacks the mental or physical capabilities to properly fulfill the responsibilities of a criminal justice officer;

-(6) has knowingly made a material misrepresentation of any information required for certification or accreditation;
+(6) has knowingly made a material misrepresentation, including knowingly providing false or omitting information, of any information required for certification or accreditation;

-(7) has knowingly and willfully, by any means of false pretense, deception, defraudation, misrepresentation or cheating whatsoever, obtained or attempted to obtain credit, training or certification from the Commission;
+(7) has knowingly and willfully, by any means of false pretense, deception, defraudation, misrepresentation, or cheating, obtained or attempted to obtain credit, training, or certification from the Commission;

-(8) has knowingly and willfully, by any means of false pretense, deception, defraudation, misrepresentation or cheating whatsoever, aided another person in obtaining or attempting to obtain credit, training or certification from the Commission;
+(8) has knowingly and willfully, by any means of false pretense, deception, defraudation, misrepresentation, or cheating, aided another person in obtaining or attempting to obtain credit, training, or certification from the Commission;

 (10) has been removed from office by decree of the Superior Court in accord with the provisions of G.S.
 128‑16 or has been removed from office by sentence of the court in accord with the provisions of G.S.
 14-230;

-(11) fails to satisfactorily complete the minimum in‑service training requirements as prescribed in 12 NCAC 09E;
+(11) fails to satisfactorily complete the minimum in‑service training requirements as prescribed in 12 NCAC 09E .0100;

-(13) has produced a positive result on a drug screen reported to the Commission as specified in 12 NCAC 09C .0310, where the positive result cannot be explained to the Commission's satisfaction;
+(13) has produced a positive result on a drug screen reported to the Commission as specified in 12 NCAC 09C .0310 or 09G .0211, where the positive result cannot be explained to the Commission's satisfaction;

 (14) has been denied certification or had certification suspended or revoked by the North Carolina Sheriffs' Education and Training Standards Commission, the North Carolina Criminal Justice Education and Training Standards Commission; the North Carolina Company/Campus Police Program; or a similar North Carolina, out of state or federal approving, certifying or licensing agency;